-- The Consultant will work under the overall guidance of UN Resident Coordinator, the UNCT, RDCO and the PSG through the UNCT Focal Points Task Force which will be chaired by the Head of UN Resident Coordinator's Office (UNRCO). - The Consultant will be supervised by the Head of UNRCO, under the overall guidance of the UN Resident Coordinator. - The Consultant will work on a daily basis with the RCO and the UNCT Focal Points Task Force who will oversee and guide their work. - Responsibilities of the UNCT:
+- The Consultant will work under the overall guidance of UN Resident Coordinator, the UNCT, Resident Coordinator Office (UN RCO) and the Peer Support Group (PSG) through the UNCT Focal Points Task Force which will be chaired by the Head of UN Resident Coordinator's Office (UNRCO). - The Consultant will be supervised by the Head of UNRCO, under the overall guidance of the UN Resident Coordinator. - The Consultant will work on a daily basis with the RCO and the UNCT Focal Points Task Force who will oversee and guide their work.

+- Responsibilities of the UNCT:

 Under the leadership of UN Resident Coordinator, the UNCT will be responsible for the successful execution of the CCA process by managing and quality assuring the work and deliverables of international consultant.

 In particular, they will:

-- Guide the consultant in preparing the CCA Inception report; - Facilitate the review of the CCA Inception report, proposed data collection tools and CCA methodology; - Provide the consultant with all available key Government, UN and other stakeholder documents pertinent for understanding the country situation.
-All UN Agencies will make available all necessary documents for review in the context of this exercise. - Identify all the key stakeholders to be consulted during this study; - Organize meetings and focus groups and arrange transportation for the consultant; - Provide timely feedback on the evolving draft of the CCA so that it meets the desired quality; - Prior to finalization of the CCA report, facilitate the necessary consensus building with key stakeholder and final approval by the UNCT; - Through the UNRCO, draw upon the technical capacities, assets and expertise of UN global and regional levels for a high quality CCA right from design of the TOR to finalization of CCA.
+o Guide the consultant in preparing the CCA Inception report;

+- Facilitate the review of the CCA Inception report, proposed data collection tools and CCA methodology; - Provide the consultant with all available key Government, UN and other stakeholder documents pertinent for understanding the country situation.
+All UN Agencies will make available all necessary documents for review in the context of this exercise. - o Identify all the key stakeholders to be consulted during this study; - o Provide timely feedback on the evolving draft of the CCA so that it meets the desired quality; - o Prior to finalization of the CCA report, facilitate the necessary consensus building with key stakeholder and final approval by the UNCT; - Through the UNRCO, draw upon the technical capacities, assets and expertise of UN global and regional levels for a high quality CCA right from design of the TOR to finalization of CCA.